-If you perform this action: DB2 OLAP Server performs these actions in the fact table: DB2 OLAP Server performs these actions in the key table: Add a dense dimension Adds a new dimension column or reuses an existing one and updates all rows with the base member ID Updates all rows Add a sparse dimension Adds a new dimension column or reuses an existing one, and updates column cells with base member ID.
+If you perform this action: DB2 OLAP Server performs these actions in the fact table: DB2 OLAP Server performs these actions in the key table: Delete a dense dimension Removes all rows from the table except those for the base member ID Updates all rows Delete a sparse dimension Removes all rows from the table except those for the base member ID.
 Drops and rebuilds index.
-If there are multiple fact tables, then most rows will have to be moved to a different fact table Updates all rows Delete a dense dimension Removes all rows from the table except those for the base member ID Updates all rows Delete a sparse dimension Removes all rows from the table except those for the base member ID.
-Drops and rebuilds index.
 If there are multiple fact tables, then most rows will have to be moved to a different fact table Updates all rows Add an anchor dimension Adds a column for each member in the specified dimension Empties the table because data cannot be loaded when an anchor dimension is added Change the anchor dimension Returns an error if data in cube Returns an error if data is in cube Delete the anchor dimension Returns an error if data in cube Returns an error if data is in cube Move a dimension No action.
 Updates all rows.
 Change a dimension from dense to sparse or sparse to dense Drops and rebuilds index.
-If there are multiple fact tables, then most rows will have to be moved to a different fact table Creates a new key table and inserts new rows, one for each block Rename a dimension No action No action Change a dimension in any other way No action No action Add a member to a sparse dimension No action Creates a new key table and inserts new rows, one for each block Add a member to a dense dimension No action Updates all rows Delete a member from a sparse dimension Deletes rows for the member Creates a new key table and inserts new rows, one for each block
+If there are multiple fact tables, then most rows will have to be moved to a different fact table Creates a new key table and inserts new rows, one for each block Rename a dimension No action No action Change a dimension in any other way No action No action Add a member to a sparse dimension No action Creates a new key table and inserts new rows, one for each block Add a member to a dense dimension No action Updates all rows Delete a member from a sparse dimension Deletes rows for the member Creates a new key table and inserts new rows, one for each block Delete a member from a dense dimension Deletes rows for the member Updates all rows Add a member to the anchor dimension Adds a column or reuses an existing one, and initializes the column to nulls Updates all rows Delete a member from the anchor dimension No action Updates all rows

-Table 15.
+Table 18.
 Actions that affect data values and restructuring (continued)

-DB2 OLAP Server performs these actions in the fact table: DB2 OLAP Server performs these actions in the key table: Deletes rows for the member Updates all rows Adds a column or reuses an existing one, and initializes the column to nulls Updates all rows No action Updates all rows No action Creates a new key table and inserts new rows, one for each block No action Creates a new key table and inserts new rows, one for each block Performs the same actions as for deleting a member and adding a member Performs the same actions as for deleting a member and adding a member Deletes rows corresponding to the member to be shared Updates all rows Delete rows corresponding to the member being altered Updates all rows No action No action No action No action No action No action actions in the fact table: Deletes rows for the member Adds a column or reuses an existing one, and initializes the column to nulls No action No action Performs the same actions as for deleting a member and adding a member Deletes rows corresponding to the member to be shared Delete rows corresponding to the member being altered No action No action
+If you perform this action: DB2 OLAP Server performs these actions in the fact table: DB2 OLAP Server performs these actions in the key table: Move a member within a sparse dimension No action Creates a new key table and inserts new rows, one for each block Move a member within a dense dimension No action Creates a new key table and inserts new rows, one for each block Move a member across dimensions Performs the same actions as for deleting a member and adding a member Performs the same actions as for deleting a member and adding a member Update a non-shared member to be shared Deletes rows corresponding to the member to be shared Updates all rows Alter a member's virtual storage status Delete rows corresponding to the member being altered Updates all rows All other member updates No action No action Rename a member No action No action All other outline changes No action No action